tjensengit/appm-4600-numerics/Homework/submission_guidelines.md

 The downside of `nbconvert` is that images are saved as png, not pdf, so fonts don't come through, but that's not a big deal for homework.

+Tips for locally exporting a jupyter notebook to pdf

+- You will likely need some sort of a local installation of LaTeX to export to PDF directly.

-If you run jupyter locally, you might be able to run `nbconvert` without using the command line; go to "Download" the "PDF via LaTeX".
+- If you run jupyter locally, you might be able to run `nbconvert` without using the command line; go to "Download" the "PDF via LaTeX".

+- A similar method can be down for exporting to HTML, without the need for a local LaTeX installation.

+- A workaround for exporting a jupyter notebook to a pdf, is to export it to HTML first, then open the HTML file in a browser and print to pdf.
+Warning, this can cut off some of the outputs of your code/the code itself, so make sure all of your code and its outputs are included in the pdf.
+This can be done by either changing the scale when printing to pdf or formatting your code to have line breaks.

 #### Python source code (not Jupyter), or really any kind of source code
 The *unacceptable* ways are